 The SEP defines a program for stakeholder engagement, including public information disclosure and consultation, throughout the entire Project cycle.
 The SEP outlines the ways in which the Project team will communicate with stakeholders and includes a mechanism by which people can raise concerns, provide feedback, or make grievances about Project and any activities related to the Project.
 The involvement of the local population is essential to the success of the Project in order to ensure smooth collaboration between Project staff and local communities and to minimize and mitigate environmental and social risks related to the proposed Project activities.
 In the context of infectious diseases, broad, culturally appropriate, and adapted awareness raising activities are particularly important to properly sensitize the communities to the risks related to infectious diseases and means of prevention

-After Project GRM is developed and integrated in SEP, the latter will be updated and consulted with beneficiary communities and other stakeholders as well, according to stakeholder engagement program provided in the Plan.
+The Project GRM was developed and integrated in SEP.
+The updated SEP will be consulted with beneficiary communities and other stakeholders as well, according to stakeholder engagement program provided in the Plan.
 The final SEP will be disclosed on the official websites of MoILHSA and entities participating in Project implementation and the World Bank.
 SEP can be periodically updated during Project implementation.
 Regular stakeholder consultations and information disclosure will continue throughout Project implementation.

 Institutional Arrangements